 Tegsedi in clinical trials

 A Phase 2/3 clinical trial (NCT01737398) called the NEURO-TTR Study tested the efficacy of Tegsedi in slowing down or stopping nerve damage in 172 adults with FAP over 15 months.
 The patients were randomly grouped to either receive 300 mg of Tegsedi a week or a placebo.
-Results showed that Tegsedi slowed the progression of nerve cell damage and improved the quality of life of the patients, irrespective of disease stage, heart involvement (cardiomyopathy), and type of mutation.
+Results showed that Tegsedi slowed the progression of nerve cell damage and improved the quality of life of the patients, irrespective of disease stage, heart involvement, and type of mutation.
 The most commonly reported side effects were kidney disease (glomerulonephritis) and low platelet counts (thrombocytopenia), both of which could be managed with better monitoring.

 Before its approval by the U.S. Food and Drug Administration (FDA), an expanded access program (NCT03400098) was designed to provide Tegsedi to a maximum of 100 patients, 18 years and older, who have no or limited access to any treatment options in the U.S.

 An ongoing Phase 3 trial (NCT02175004) is also testing the long-term safety and efficacy of Tegsedi in FAP patients.
-This is a five-year open-label study that will evaluate the patient’s ability to tolerate the extended dosing regimen of Tegsedi in an estimated 135 eligible FAP patients, 18 years and older.
+This is a five-year open-label study that will evaluate the patient’s ability to tolerate the extended dosing regimen of Tegsedi in an estimated 135 eligible FAP patients, ages 18 and older.

 Tegsedi has been shown to cause low platelet counts and glomerulonephritis.
-Therefore, according to its FDA warning, Tegsedi is not recommended for patients with existing thrombocytopenia.
+Therefore, according to FDA warning, Tegsedi is not recommended for patients with existing thrombocytopenia.
 Platelet counts should be very closely monitored in patients taking Tegsedi.
 Furthermore, Tegsedi treatment should not be started in patients with weak kidney function or glomerulonephritis as indicated by their creatinine levels.

 FAP News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.